erco77/1a2-pic/README-project-management-notes.txt

 				              Component

+          Then once a bunch of them are inserted this way, I solder them all in one pass, then trim off the leads with small wire cutters.

+          NOTES:

+              1) Keep a small cup nearby to put all the cutaways into, so they don't end up flying everywhere, or getting under and between chip sockets to cause shorts later.

+              2) Keep the soldering area clean!!
+Don't let cut off leads or solder blobs lie around, or they'll find their way into the board causing shorts later.

         > Solder the TO-220 transistors.

+          NOTES:
-They're supposed to lay flat and be screwed down, to prevent them from flapping around, but more importantly, to keep them from sliding sideways into each other, shorting them out, as the heat sink tabs are the output of the transistor.
+              1) TO-220's are best laid flat and screwed down, to prevent them from flapping around, but more importantly, to keep them from sliding sideways into each other, shorting them out, as the heat sink tabs are the output of the transistor.

-          I pre-bend the leads to 90 degrees with needle nose pliers before inserting them.
-Once inserted, I screw them in first with nuts so they stay in position when I flip the board to solder them.

-          Some notes on pre-bending the pins:
-          You're not supposed to bend the fat part of the leads:
+              2) When making the 90 degree angle bend for the pins, don't bend the pins where they meet the case.
+Bend them out at the point where the leads flare down from fat to thin. e.g.

                                      ______________
                                     |       _      |